Browse Walker, Weaver, West, Wilson, Woodward, Wylie, and more

 $45.00

-[Armed Services Editions] Wordsworth, William.
-My Heart Leaps Up And Other Poems.
-NY, Armed Services editions, n.d.
-(1945), first edition, wrappers.
+[Armed Services Editions] Wouk, Herman.
+Aurora Dawn.
+NY, Armed Services Editions, n.d.
+(1947), first edition thus, wrappers.
 Softcover.
-No. 736 in this important series, a paperback original, poems selected and with an introduction by Louis Untermeyer, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+No. 1265 in this important series, Author's First Book, a 20th Century story written in the manner of an 18th Century novel, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI, this is in the very scarce upright/vertical format.
 Very good.
-JD32358
+JD36011

 [Modern Literature] Wright, Richard.
 Native Son.
 "Life", April 7, 1941, self-wrappers.
 Softcover.
 This magazine appearance by Wright is subtitled "Best-Selling Novel Is Turned Into Tense Drama Strikingly Staged by Orson Welles".
 Very good.
 JD509